 The ‘Global Talent Competitive Index’ offers a ranking on ‘ease of doing business, a high ranking indicates a conducive regulatory environment for starting and operating a firm, though many other indicators are taken into consideration.
 The ease of setup and day-to-day management of a business improves chances of commercial success, but more so than that, a high ease of doing business score is often tied with a strong economy, high-skilled workforce and bountiful job opportunities.

-As a talent magnet for both overseas businesses and people, the UK performs highly in terms of ease of immigration coming in 6th place, and 8th globally for ease of business.
-A predictable climate free from variable and extreme weather conditions, a world-class education system from early years right through to university and a strong healthcare system; perhaps it’s understandable why the UK ranks 13th happiest country in the world – the Brit’s have it all.
+As a talent magnet for both overseas businesses and people, the UK performs highly in terms of attractiveness to immigration, coming in 6th place, and 8th globally for ease of business.
+A predictable climate free from variable and extreme weather conditions, a world-class education system from early years right through to university and a strong healthcare system; it’s no surprise that the UK ranks 13th happiest country in the world and comes in at the top of our list – the Brit’s have it all.

 Australia is consistent across all areas we measured, only just outside or within the top tens on all the metrics we measured.
-Other than the UK, such consistent performance across the board is rare so for those looking for a great all-rounder with both a hot business scene and climate (average temperatures exceeding 35°C) (95 °F), great natural beauty, wildlife and in close proximity to Asia pacific countries you couldn’t go far wrong than by choosing Australia.
+Other than the UK, such consistent performance across the board is rare so for those looking for a great all-rounder with both a hot business scene and climate (average temperatures exceeding 35°C) (95 °F), astonishing natural beauty, wildlife and in close proximity to Asia-Pacific countries you couldn’t go far wrong than by choosing Australia.

-With a favourable business landscape, though with some tough regulation, and a great education system, Switzerland is a consistent performer across the board, scoring particularly highly in education, happiness and ease of gaining a visa.
+With a favourable business landscape, though with some tough regulation, and a great education system, Switzerland is a consistent performer across the board, scoring particularly highly in education, happiness and quality of life for immigrants.
 So if you like cheese, chocolate and being awoken by the sound of swinging cowbells, you can be confident that Switzerland will make a welcoming and comfortable place for you to call home.